bashfx/fx-catalog/docs/wiki/PILLARS.md

 Code must be performant and resource-efficient.

-- **Prioritize Shell Builtins:** Use Bash built-in commands whenever possible to avoid the overhead of forking external processes.
+- **Avoid Process Forking:** Be mindful of the performance cost of creating subshells and forking external processes, as guided by Pillar I.
 - **Measure and Optimize:** Performance decisions should be based on measurable gains.
 While POSIX compliance is valued, it may be superseded by more performant Bash-specific features.
 - **Efficient Constructs:** Favor idiomatic shell patterns that are known to be efficient.